jotavo13/Project2/README.md

 ### MVP GOALS

+1. As a User, I be able to see the home page.
-1. As a Player, I should be able to choose any card to flip.
+2. As a User, I should be able to get to the FiberID route.
-2. As a Player, the game should only flip my card back once I choose another one.
-3. As a Player, if I choose another card and they do not match, then both cards should flip back.
-4. As a Player, if the cards I choose match the previous card, then the cards should remain as is.
-5. As a Player, I should be able to choose a new card now.
+3. As a User, I should be able to get to the create my own object
-6. As a Player, Once all the cards are found, the game should display "YOU WON."
-7. As a Player, I should have a way to reset the game.
+4. As a User, I should be able to get back to the home, fiberID, create fiberID from the urls on the top of the webpage
-8. As a Player, I only have 16 tries to win the game.

 ## Stretch Goals
-1. Have a time limit on the game
+1. Have log in
-2. To able to add animation/sound if the cards are incorrect
-3. To give a score based on time and amount of "clicks done."
-4. Do a flip animation rather than a toggle one.
-5. Size of the board( 6X6, 8X8, etc...)
-6. Change the message depending of how many tries they have left.
+2. to store images via web and pulling them down automatically